guitar science

 Servoelectric guitar front view

 Milwaukee Servoelectric Guitar is an ingenious experimental instrument.
 Individual servos for each string control the string tension, with a clever compensator wheel arrangement.
 The servos are powered by low cost home made amplifiers.
 The tension / frequency sensing circuit is a novel design incorporating a potentiometer and springs.
+Solenoids to pick and damp the strings would fully automate this instrument.

 Head Banging Safely